boardgameio/boardgame.io/docs/events.md

 is orthogonal to a player turn (i.e. you can end the phase many times within a single turn, or you can have many turns within a single phase).

-To disable this event, pass `endPhase: false` inside your `flow` section.
-Note that phases can still end if you use `endPhaseIf`.

 `endPhase` also accepts an argument, which (if provided) switches the phase to the phase specified.